Sakshi-Jangra/PostmanTesting/README.md

 ### What is POSTMAN?
 Postman is a Google Chrome app for interacting with HTTP APIs.
 It presents you with **a friendly GUI for constructing requests and reading responses**.
 It works on the backend, and makes sure that each API is working as intended.
-Postman is the way to streamline the process of API testing.<br> Download for your OS: https://www.postman.com/downloads/
+Postman is the way to streamline the process of API testing.<br> Download Postman for your OS: https://www.postman.com/downloads/

 This is my first repository created via POSTMAN with Github API.
 We will create a Github Access token, use that token to manage our Github Account with Postman, and then Postman will send request to github.com to make a new repository on the account to which the token bolongs to & hurray github responsed with a `Status: 201 Created`.